 “I practice what I learned in the WP Lab every single day.
 I would not be the artistic producer I am now without WP Theater.
 If the rising tide lifts all boats, the community at WP lab is the ocean I feel lucky to be a part of.
 Let them lead the American Theater, and see how that tide will rise!”

 – Maria Manuela Goyanes, Director of Producing & Artistic Planning, The Public Theater

 Established in September 2006, the Producers Lab works to extend the influence of women theater artists.
-Armed with practical tools and powerful connections, Producer Lab members are empowered to advance specific theatrical projects and special events at WP and beyond.
+Armed with practical tools and powerful connections, Producers Lab members are empowered to advance specific theatrical projects and special events at WP and beyond.
 The Producers Lab is founded on a firm belief in the power of creative producing, and strives to make its members equally at home analyzing plays and financial statements.

 Roxanna Barrios is a Florida-born theater producer who traded hurricanes for the MTA and now thrives in the concrete jungle.
 She currently resides at The Public Theater as the Program Associate for the Mobile Unit, a program that brings free year-round performances to the five boroughs of NYC, inside of community centers, homeless shelters, correctional facilities and more.
 She has produced for the Cherry Lane Mentor Project and Ugly Rhino Productions (Brooklyn).
 Prior to NYC (and a brief stint in LA) she spent just under a decade working for a children’s performing arts training company in South Florida.
 Roxanna is a graduate of the University of Florida.